Sofiya Ozerkova: World War II

 Upon her return to the regiment, she was warmly greeted by her comrades, especially the technicians she had previously trained.
 But the joy was short-lived; the military police suddenly forbade her from returning to her duties and insisted on summoning her for questioning, demanding to know how she avoided being surrounded and where her Communist Party membership card was—Ozerkova had been a member of the party since 1941, but for obvious reasons did not want to be identified as a party member if she was searched or captured by the Germans, so she destroyed the card.
 Despite the honesty of her answers, she was still subjected to a military tribunal and sentenced to death.
 Subsequently imprisoned, her shoulder straps indicating her officer rank were taken and her head was shaved.
 She refused suggestions that she write a request for a pardon, but was saved by clemency from the higher command after a review of her case had the charges dropped.

 Ozerkova returned to her position as senior engineer and was reinstated as a member of the party.
 She went on to be awarded several high honors for her work during the war.
 In 1943 she received her first order, an Order of the Patriotic War.
 The same year, the regiment received the Guards designation and was renamed as the 46th Guards Night Bomber Aviation Regiment.
 However, Ozerkova remained forever emotionally scarred by her prosecution, fearing repercussions even later in life.

 Postwar

-Demobilized from the military in 1947, she got married, settled on the outskirts of Odessa, and had three children.
+Demobilized from the military in 1947, she got married, settled on the outskirts of Odesa, and had three children.